ErnestCYW/ShutterSwipe/README.md

 ## Additional Notes

 - Ranking algorithm will be implemented based on 2 factors (pic_score & tag_score).
 Photos in the feed of a particular user will be ranked based on a total_score = A*pic_score + B*tag_score where values of A and B can be altered.
 This allows us to recommend photos that are not only popular but suitable to the user.
-All photos start off with a photo score of 0 meaning that popular photos are not determined by user popularity, but photo quality.
+- All photos start off with a photo score of 0 meaning that popular photos are not determined by user popularity, but photo quality.
+- All users have equal say in ranking (ie. More popular user's input does not mean a photo's score is increased faster).
+- Photos which have not been updated (DOES NOT MEAN LESS POPULAR) for a longer amount of time are more likely to be pushed to be ranked.